fntneves/falcon/falcon-taz/README.md

 # TAZ (evenT trAce organiZer)
 ![alt text](https://upload.wikimedia.org/wikipedia/en/c/c4/Taz-Looney_Tunes.svg)

-TAZ is a trace processor component that parses a JSON file containing events of an application's execution and organizes them into data structures according to their type.
+TAZ is the component of Falcon responsible for organizing the events traced during an execution into data structures that enable and ease posterior analyses.
+TAZ receives as input an event trace in JSON format and exposes an object `TraceProcessor` that allows accessing the different events according to their type.

 ### Build